 You would work with experienced instructors and other experts in providing career-long training and education to DHS personnel.
 This would center on a wide range of topics like suicide prevention, emergency and crisis management and preparedness, bioterrorism, and lots more.

 The DHS offers training to first responders, technical assistants, volunteers, and the general public.
+Review the median base salary for instructors as of March 2022, according to PayScale:

 Emergency and Crisis Management